verkstedt/react-storybook-addon-docgen/README.md

 **NOTE: This module is copy of [this addon](https://github.com/mihalik/react-storybook-addon-docgen).
 All credits go to the author.
-I made a new version, since the owner is not updating the project anymore and it didn't work with storybook v3.**
+I made a new version, since the owner is not updating the project anymore and it didn't work with storybook v3.
+Also there is more functionality added.**

 # React Storybook Docgen Addon